The Imaginary Invalid (1952 film)

 The Imaginary Invalid or The Hypochondriac (Der eingebildete Kranke) is a 1952 West German comedy film directed by Hans H. König and starring Joe Stöckel, Oskar Sima and Inge Egger.
 It is an updated adaptation of Molière's 1673 play The Imaginary Invalid.
+The play had previously been made into a 1934 French film of the same title.
 It was made at the Bavaria Studios in Munich.
-The film's sets were designed by Max Mellin and Rolf Zehetbauer.
+The film's sets were designed by the art directors Max Mellin and Rolf Zehetbauer.